Welding School Costs in Texas: Tuition, Fees, and Aid Options

 financial assistance strategies overview

-While you’ll still need to cover the $100 admission fee and roughly $1,600 for a basic tool kit, qualifying students can reduce out-of-pocket costs through grants, scholarships, loans, and programs like VA benefits, WIOA, and DOE funding.
+You’ll still need to cover the $100 admission fee and roughly $1,600 for a basic tool kit.
+Qualifying students can reduce out-of-pocket costs through grants, scholarships, loans, and programs like VA benefits, WIOA, and federal student aid.

 Many schools offer payment plans in 7- or 10-week increments so you can split tuition into two installments per term.